shahjacobb/Sante/README.md

 * Microphone support.
 Absolute no brainer feature.
 We need to be able to let the user record audio and let each additional recording update each iteration of the transcription to make it all around comprehensive and more user-friendly.
 This also **makes recordings a lot more secure if done in a secure environment, making the need to hop onto a typical web app necessary**.
 * Sentiment analysis of conversation, will try to do by end of weekend 3/3/2024.
     - Half implemented.
 Created data frame and populated with `segment.text`, `segment.start`, `segment.end`.
 Populated sentiment categories in df.
 Implemented 3/3/2024.
 Need to now implement chunk-based iteration.
+    -** Done**.
+Sentiment categories are now populated with Replicate calls.
+Used `json.dumps()` to convert string response of Llama70b to dict.
+Area chart now works.
+    Can't figure out opacity issue of stacked area chart but it works.

-~~* PDF support, also will need to try to finish by end of weekend 3/3/2024.
-Need to learn base64 encoding stuff.~~ not a priority
+* ~~ PDF support, also will need to try to finish by end of weekend 3/3/2024.
+Need to learn base64 encoding stuff.~~ Not a priority.

 Instructions